 12.7.
 Force Majeure.
 Neither Party shall be liable to the other for any delay or failure to perform hereunder (excluding payment obligations) due to circumstances beyond such Party’s reasonable control, including acts of God or public enemy, acts of government in either its sovereign or contractual capacity, flood, fire, earthquakes, pandemic, civil unrest, acts of terror, strikes or other labor problems (excluding those involving such party’s employees), telecommunication, network, Internet or power failures, errors or defects in supplied data, or any other “force majeure” event.

 12.8.
 Assignment.
-Neither party may assign any rights or obligations hereunder, whether by operation of law or otherwise, without the prior written consent of the other party, except that Workspot may assign this Agreement without Company’s prior written consent in the event of a merger, acquisition, or other change of control in which Workspot is a constituent company.
+Neither party may assign any rights or obligations hereunder, whether by operation of law or otherwise, without the prior written consent of the other party, except that Workspot may assign this Agreement without Company’s prior written consent in the event of a reorganization, merger, acquisition, or other change of control in which Workspot is a constituent company.
 Any attempted assignment in breach of this section shall be void.
 This Agreement shall bind and inure to the benefit of the parties, their respective permitted successors and permitted assigns.

 12.9.
 Governing Law.
 This Agreement and any claims related thereto shall be governed exclusively by the internal laws of the State of California, without regard to its conflicts of laws rules, and all disputes hereunder shall be subject to the exclusive jurisdiction of the state or federal courts located in Santa C, California.
 The parties hereby irrevocably consent to the jurisdiction of such courts.
 The United Nations Convention on Contracts for the International Sale of Goods shall not apply.